 Simple English definitions for legal terms

-Read a random definition: exemption clause
+Read a random definition: action, cause of

 The Pension Benefit Guaranty Corporation (PBGC) is a government program that helps people who worked for companies that had pension plans but can no longer pay their pensions.
 The PBGC was created in 1974 to make sure that people who worked hard and saved for retirement would still get their pensions even if their company went bankrupt.
 The PBGC is run by a director who is chosen by the President and confirmed by the Senate.
 The PBGC has two programs: one for companies that had one pension plan and one for companies that had a pension plan with a union.
 The PBGC is paid for by the companies that had pension plans.
 The PBGC does not cover 401(k) plans, and the amount of money people get from the PBGC depends on their age and other factors.
 Unfortunately, the PBGC has had money problems in recent years because fewer companies are offering pension plans.